 Session

-Session describes when a file is open.
+A session is composed of the actions on a file from when it is opened until it is closed.
 The next time a file is opened would be considered another session.
-Depending on how the file is configured, file space information might be tracked during the current session, tracked over multiple sessions, or not tracked during any session.
+Depending on the file space management strategy that was chosen for the file, file space information might be tracked during the current session, tracked over multiple sessions, or not tracked during any session.

 Tracked Free Space and Unaccounted Space